Terradue/doc-tep-geohazards/source/tutorials/MPIC-OPT_faq.rst

 5) How to set the minimum and maximum matching range parameters?
 ================================================================

 The definition of these parameters especially the minimum matching range is critical to retrieve the correct magnitude of the ground velocity.
-One can see the influence of these parameters over the European Alps (Figure X) where short temporal baselines (0-100 days) provide a measure of fast motion (>200m/year) on the upper part of several glaciers while long temporal baselines (500-1500 days) provide a measure of slow motion (<50m/year) on the lower part of some glaciers.
+One can see the influence of these parameters over the European Alps (Figure X) where short temporal baselines (0-100 days) provide a measure of fast motion (> 200 m/year) on the upper part of several glaciers while long temporal baselines (500-1500 days) provide a measure of slow motion (< 50 m/year) on the lower part of some glaciers.

 .. image:: assets/tuto_faq_mpic_Figure4.png

 The minimum matching (i.e. the minimum temporal duration to compare two images) is particularly important in the case of slow movement.
 Indeed, pairs with short temporal baseline are likely to provide no estimation of slow movement and hence will add up noise into the estimation of the ground displacement.
 Conversely, in the case of fast motion creating pairs with long temporal baselines may introduce noise because of the rapid change of the ground texture preventing a good correlation or constant intensity.

 Of course, « slow » and « fast » are relative terms.
 If the user knows approximately the range of velocity he/she is trying to measure the temporal baseline can be computed as: T = s*p/v where T stands for the temporal baseline, s for the image matching precision, p for the pixel size and v for the velocity of the ground.
-For Sentinel-2, the pixel size is 10m and the precision of most algorithms range from 1/5th to 1/10th of pixel and highly depends on the chosen parameters/filters [4]_.
+For Sentinel-2, the pixel size is 10 m and the precision of most algorithms range from 1/5th to 1/10th of pixel and highly depends on the chosen parameters/filters [4]_.
 The temporal baseline can hence be retrieved from the a priori knowledge of the ground velocity.

 .. image:: assets/tuto_faq_mpic_Figure5.png